ivansglazunov/deep7/README.md

 This mechanism provides a powerful way to react to relationship changes from the perspective of the "target" or "type" instance in a relationship.

----
-Next, I will proceed to create `detect.ts`.